We've launched the Experience Kit version 1

 Responsibility for accessibility policy

-Our chief product officer, Lucy Tallon, has overall accountability for the accessibility of our products and services.
+Our head of customer products, Lucy Tallon, has overall accountability for the accessibility of our products and services.

-Everyone working in Co-op product and service development is accountable for working to the principles of this policy.
+Everyone working in Co-op Digital, Technology and Data is accountable for working to this policy.

 Awareness and support for the accessibility policy